AzureAD/microsoft-authentication-library-for-js/docs/working-with-b2c.md

 ### B2C and Sign-out Experience

 The sign-out clears the user's *single sign-on* state with **Azure AD B2C**, but it might not sign the user out of their **social identity provider** session.
 If the user selects the same identity provider during a subsequent sign-in, they might re-authenticate without entering their credentials.
-The assumption for this is that, if a user wants to sign out of the application, it doesn't necessarily mean they want to sign out of their Facebook account.
+Here the assumption is that, if a user wants to sign out of the application, it doesn't necessarily mean they want to sign out of their social account (*e.g.* Facebook) itself.